Hurricane Ian: Depiction in media

 The storm had heavy coverage in both traditional media and social media.
 Coverage of Hurricane Ian was the most viewed by cable viewership on September 28 with the Weather Channel occupying eight of the top ten cable spots with continuous coverage of the storm.
-Fox Weather, the weather streaming service from Fox News reported an average of 552,000 viewers on September 28 between 1:00-4:00 pm ET when the storm made landfall in Florida.
+Fox Weather, the weather streaming service from Fox News reported an average of 552,000 viewers on September 28 between 1:00–4:00 pm ET when the storm made landfall in Florida.
 This was by far their most ever daily views.
 Internet personality Ryan Hall, Y'all was ranked number three on YouTube during a livestream covering Ian's landfall on September 29.

 Photos and videos of the hurricane were posted throughout social media with a large amount seen on TikTok where videos posted under the hashtag #HurricaneIan had about 3.5 billion views by September 28, while on Instagram there were more than 65,000 posts with the same hashtag.
 Others provided livestream feeds of their homes and surrounding areas during the hurricane.
 Many Floridians who posted about the storm to social media found humor while discussing preparing for the hurricane, the storm, and its aftermath.
 Some people who sheltered in place at Walt Disney World documented or livestreamed their experiences and the storm, and in some cases monetized the videos which drew criticism from many.
 In one case a Floridian YouTuber's video was disliked more than double the number of times it was liked on the platform.

 Many asked for help on social media looking for loved ones after losing contact with them or getting pleas from them for aid.
 While Florida authorities urged Floridians to use official emergency channels to report emergencies and to limit personal information that could be shared, many discovered informal digital structures or relied on ones from previous disasters to help provide aid or finding missing individuals.

+Retirement

+Due to the extreme damage and number of deaths the hurricane caused, particularly in Florida, the World Meteorological Organization retired the name Ian from its rotating name lists in March 2023, and it will never be used again for another Atlantic tropical cyclone.
+It was replaced with Idris, which will first appear on the 2028 season list.